NUDelta/pair-research-meteor/README.md

 is live, avoid force pushing `deploy` until it's live.
 Use `git rebase` to keep the migrations as the latest commit.

 ## Deployment
 Pair Research is hosted on [Galaxy](https://galaxy.meteor.com) and [mLab](https://mlab.com).
+We host a production and staging server.
+It is recommended that all major changes be deployed to the staging server first for testing.

+### Setup
+You will need the `settings-staging.json` and `settings-production.json` to deploy to the staging and production servers respectively.
+These can be found in the DTR Dropbox (`/App Builds/Pair Research` folder).

-You can deploy with the included `npm run-script deploy` script.
-Make sure you've grabbed the `settings.json` file located in the DTR Dropbox `/App Builds/Pair Research` folder.
-Haoqi can add you to the DTR Galaxy account.
-Yongsung has the database info (it's on his account).
-In the future,  you should probably do a migration to more easily scalable DB since we should be wary of hitting rate limits on this application.
+Additionally, you will need access the the Galaxy and mLab accounts.
+Ask Haoqi to add you to DTR Galaxy account and ask Yongsung for his mLab credientials since the Pair Research database is under his account (*note: In the future, we should probably do a migration to more easily scalable DB since we should be wary of hitting rate limits on this application*).

+### Deploying
+We provide two scripts that allow you to easily deploy to the servers, given you have completed the above steps.

+`npm run-script deploy-staging` will deploy to the staging server at [pair-staging.meteorapp.com](pair-staging.meteorapp.com]).

+`npm run-script deploy-production` will deploy to the production server at [pairresearch.io](pairresearch.io).